sakisan28/M8HeadlessWithDAC/README.md

 1: M8 Headless
 2: USB audio device

-These IDs depend device connectiong order...
+These IDs depend device connecting order...

 The device id '7' is set by ARKOS, it may same as device '2'.